HabitatFramework/UserGuide/interface/interface.rst

 IHS Tab
 -------

-The IHS tab displays the IHS details for the current database record as shown in the figure :ref:`figUIIT`.
+The IHS tab displays the Integrated Habitat System (IHS) details for the current database record as shown in the figure :ref:`figUIIT`.

 .. _figUIIT: